 Please make your comments to the case officer within the given period.
 These needs to be in writing either:

-- online using the link above or by email
+- online using the link above

-- by letter.
+- by letter

 Anyone can comment on a planning application whether or not they receive a letter.